Kiwis - the National Bird of New Zealand

 Ever wondered why people from New Zealand are sometimes called Kiwis?
 Have you ever seen a Kiwi, are you perhaps unsure of what a Kiwi even is?
 Is it a fruit?
 Is it a bird?
 Many visitors to New Zealand are unsure of the answers to these questions.

-Hopefully this section of the Active New Zealand website will enlighten you a litte and maybe answer some of hose questions.
+Hopefully this section of our Active Adventures New Zealand website will enlighten you a litte and maybe answer some of hose questions.

 The Kiwi Bird

 The most ancient of New Zealand’s birds, the kiwi evolved 70 million years ago from a flightless ancestor from the great southern continent of Gondwana.
 It’s a member of the ratite group, and related to the ostrich, emu and rhea as well as the now extinct New Zealand moa.This bird, even if it is not very often seen, is well known.
 It has given its name to New Zealanders, who are called "Kiwis" the world over.
 Yet all this time the bird has been a relatively secretive, nocturnal species seldom seen in the wild state.

 Kiwis are relatively long - lived birds.
 Branding studies have not been going long enough to give a good indication of life expectancy, but 20 - 30 years is probable.
 Several brown and little spotted kiwis have lived in captivity for 20 years or more and one North Island brown is approaching 40.

 There are two species of Kiwis in New Zealand.
 Brown Kiwis are found in forested areas in the North Island, Fiordland, South Westland and Stewart Island.
 Spotted Kiwis are found on offshore islands and forests in the North of the South Island.
 There are six varieties of the kiwi; the Great Spotted, the Little Spotted, the North Island Brown, the Okarito Brown, the Stewart Island Brown and the The Haast Brown.